bhagya88/bamazon/README.md

 ### Overview

-The app will take in orders from customers and deplete stock from the store's inventory.
+The app will take in orders from customers and depletes stock from the store's inventory.
 It also trackx product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.